RakhithJK/Mailu-Mailu-wiki/Demo-server.md

 Adding domains
 ==============

-If you wish to add new domains to the server for test purposes, you could either direct the MX for one of you domains to ``test.freeposte.io``.
+If you wish to add new domains to the server for test purposes, you could either direct the MX for one of you domains to ``test.mailu.io`` or have your MX  point to the server's IP address.

 Also, all subdomains of ``test.mailu.io`` point to this server.
 Thus, you can simply add ``foo.test.mailu.io`` and ``bar.test.mailu.io`` for your tests.